What do you think this poem is about?

-Dancing With An Elephant-Sonnet II
+Dancing With An Elephant-Sonnet Ii Poem by Aria Siren

-Dancing With an Elephant-Sonnet II
+Dancing With An Elephant-Sonnet Ii

 Shuffling through old letters and devotions

-Burried muse screams for me to let her float
+Buried muse screams for me to let her float

 Painted on skin deliquesced in your ocean